 Remember: There are times when nothing works even though you try everything.
 This doesn’t mean you are a bad parent.

 Is my baby crying because of something he ate?
 Or something I ate?

-Colic happens in both breastfed and bottle fed babies.
+Colic happens in both breastfed and bottle-fed babies.
 Changing how you feed your baby (for example switching from breastfeeding to formula feeding, or from one kind of formula to another) probably won’t help your baby.
 If you think your baby may have an allergy to cow’s milk, speak to your doctor about your options.
 This is a very rare condition.